 point

-gesture is essentially a single tap with the hold
+The press gesture is essentially a single tap with the hold property

 The following code can be used To simulate various gestures of moving one finger: